node-red/node-red.github.io/docs/getting-started.md

 You can then access Node-RED at <http://localhost:1880>.

+By default, Node-RED uses a file called `flows_<hostname>.json` to save the deployed configuration.
+You can point to a different flow file at start-up:

+    $ node red.js my_flows.json

 ### Installing individual node dependencies

 *Eventually, nodes will be npm-installable themselves.
 This will take care of